Nauder/floowandereeze-and-modding-etl/README.md

 The check requires a minimum score of 9/10.
 - **Black**: Runs on every push and pull request to the main branch to enforce consistent code formatting across the project.

+The `etl/decode` folders code is excluded from checks, as it is external code and not maintained in this repository.

 ## License